-PROGRAMME IDENTIFIED RISK RISK MITIGATION 3.
-Public and Freight Transport Shortage of skills and experience in the fields of transportation planning and management, in the municipal sphere Provide technical support to municipalities in public transport planning and management Inadequate communication between and within the different spheres of government Establish formal consultative forums on public and freight transport Information resources on public and freight transport are limited and difficult to access Co-ordinate efforts to gather useful information through the public transport planning processes and programmes of freight information gathering.
-Unsafe and unreliable passenger and freight transport.
+PROGRAMME IDENTIFIED RISK RISK MITIGATION 3.Transportation Operations Shortage of skills and experience in the fields of transportation management, in the municipal sphere Provide technical support to municipalities in public transport management Lack of trained resources to implement specialised road safety education programmes in the province Capacitate staff to implement road safety education projects Unsafe and unreliable passenger and freight transport.
 Public transport policies in place.
 Compliance with current legislation.
 Coordination of public transport integrated network plans.
-Promoting revised legislation.
+Promoting revised legislation Increase in the number of road accidents and fatalities Public education and awareness

-10. Programme 4 : Traffic Management
+10. Programme 4: Transport Regulation

-The purpose of this programme is to ensure the provision of a safe road environment through the regulation of traffic on public roads, law enforcement, the implementation of road safety campaigns and awareness programmes and the registration and licensing of vehicles and drivers.
+The purpose of this programme is to ensure the provision of a safe transport environment through the regulation of traffic on public infrastructure, law enforcement, registration and licensing of vehicles and drivers.